codefresh-io/argo-hub/examples/image-test-workflow/versions/0.0.1/docs/image-test-template.md

 ## Inputs/Outputs

 ### Inputs
-* REPO_URL (required) - The github repository you want to clone that holds the source code (for example: https://github.com/codefresh-io/cli-v2)
+* REPO (required) - The github repository you want to clone that holds the source code (for example: https://github.com/codefresh-io/cli-v2)
 * IMAGE_NAME (required) - The image name to give to the built image
 * MYSQL_DATABASE (required) - name of mysql database
 * MYSQL_HOST (required) - mysql host name
-* DOCKER_CONFIG_SECRET (required) - The k8s secret name from type docker-registry with all registries credentials you need to pull from or push to. defaults secret name docker-config . https://codefresh.io/csdp-docs/docs/getting-started/quick-start/create-ci-pipeline/#create-docker-registry-secret

 ### Volumes